 Turning Parenting Fails Into Growth Opportunities

-Raising children can be as overwhelming, exhausting, beautiful and fulfilling.
+Raising children can be overwhelming, exhausting, beautiful, and fulfilling.
 In this mix of emotion, mistakes can be made.
 “Parenting fails” aren’t generally irreversible, and they don’t mean you’re a "bad” mom, dad, or parent.
-Instead, a parenting failure can point to areas of improvement and growth for the future, acting as a compass to your next “right” step.
+Instead, a parenting failure can point to areas for improvement and growth in the future, serving as a compass to your next “right” step.

 Read on to learn about common parenting mistakes, and how to use them for growth.